vbotka/ansible-config-light/docs/source/guide-variables-files.rst

 Synopsis
 ^^^^^^^^

-The variable *cl_files* is a dictionary of the files that shall be created or modified by this role.
-It's optional which Ansible module will be used to create or modify a file.
+The variable *cl_files* is a dictionary of the files that shall be managed by this role.
+It's optional which Ansible module will be used to manage a file.
 More options can be applied at the same file.
-For example, it is possible to create a file by the Ansible module *template* and modify it with the module *lineinfile* later.
+For example, it is possible to create a file by the Ansible module *template* and modify it by the module *lineinfile* later.
 Several options, listed in the default order, are available

 #. copy: If the attribute *copyfile* is defined in the dictionary
 #. template: If the attribute *template* is defined in the dictionary